virgili0/Virgilio/Topics/prerequisites.md

-# What do you need for Machine Learning?
+# What do you need to do Machine Learning?

 # Introduction

 # Why

 # What you will learn
+In this guide you will learn which elements do you need to get started with Machine Learning, more precisely:

+- what you need to practice machine learning first-hand
+- what do you need to start machine learning projects to innovate an organization

+The elements listed in this guide are of 3 types: know-how, data and computational resources.

 ## Prerequisites
 Read [Demystification of AI, ML and DS](Demystification.md) before this guide.

 ## Time to complete
-Give here an estimation of the time needed to walk through the contents and to tackle the practice part.
+Less than an hour.

 # Index
  - [Section A](#section-a)